ietf-wg-cellar/matroska-specification/codec_iana.md

 To register a new Codec ID in this registry, one needs a Codec ID string, a TrackType value, a description, a Change Controller, and an optional Reference to a document describing the Codec ID.

+Some Codec IDs values are deprecated and **SHOULD NOT** be used.
+Such Codec IDs are marked as "Reclaimed" in the "Matroska Codec IDs" registry.

 (#codec-id-registry-table) shows the initial contents of the "Matroska Codec IDs" registry.
 The Change Controller for the initial entries is the IETF.

 Codec ID | Track Type | Description            | Reference